Harbour porpoise: Interactions with fisheries

 The main threat to porpoises is static fishing techniques such as gill and tangle nets.
 Bycatch in bottom-set gill nets is considered the main anthropogenic mortality factor for harbour porpoises worldwide.
 Several thousand die each year in incidental bycatch, which has been reported from the Black Sea, the Baltic Sea, the North Sea, off California, and along the east coast of the United States and Canada.
 Bottom-set gill nets are anchored to the sea floor and are up to 12+1/2 nmi in length.
 It is unknown why porpoises become entangled in gill nets, since several studies indicate they are able to detect these nets using their echolocation.
 Porpoise-scaring devices, so-called pingers, have been developed to keep porpoises out of nets and numerous studies have demonstrated they are very effective at reducing entanglement.
 However, concern has been raised over the noise pollution created by the pingers and whether their efficiency will diminish over time due to porpoises habituating to the sounds.

 Mortality resulting from trawling bycatch seems to be less of an issue, probably because porpoises are not inclined to feed inside trawls, as dolphins are known to do.

 Overfishing

 Overfishing may reduce preferred prey availability for porpoises.
 Overfishing resulting in the collapse of herring in the North Sea caused porpoises to hunt for other prey species.
-Reduction of prey may result from climate change, or overfishing, or both.
+Reduction of prey may result from climate change, overfishing, or both.

 Noise pollution

 Noise from ship traffic and oil platforms is thought to affect the distribution of toothed whales, like the harbour porpoise, that use echolocation for communication and prey detection.
+Noise from shipping traffic, particularly busy sea lanes, appears to instigate evasive behavior, with predominantly lateral movements during the day and deeper dives during the night.
 The construction of thousands of offshore wind turbines, planned in different areas of North Sea, is known to cause displacement of porpoises from the construction site, particularly if steel monopile foundations are installed by percussive piling, where reactions can occur at distances of more than 20 km.
 Noise levels from operating wind turbines are low and unlikely to affect porpoises, even at close range.